MetaMask/snaps/packages/iframe-execution-environment-service/README.md

 # @mm-snap/iframe-execution-environment-service

-An ifram execution environment for MetaMask Snaps.
+An iframe execution environment for MetaMask Snaps.